-He returned for his final year at Gordonstoun in 1967, but his newfound confidence was reflected in his achievements.
+He returned for his final year at Gordonstoun in 1967, his newfound confidence reflected in his achievements.
 He was made head boy, as Phillip had been, delighting his parents, and completed his final year without incident.

 After graduation, Charles was accepted at Cambridge University, where he studied archaeology, anthropology, and history.
 He completed his Bachelor of Arts in 1970, becoming the first member of the Royal family to obtain a university degree.

 Geelong Grammar’s Year 9 class all spend at least one term at Timbertop.
 Famous alumni of the school include Rupert Murdoch, Kerry Packer, Portia De Rossi and Missy Higgins.